Cuadrilla Resources: Poland

 In 2012, Cuadrilla was awarded the Pionki hydrocarbon exploration licence in Poland, which covered an area of over 820 square-kilometres in the greater Lublin Trough/Radom-Krasnik High.
 The northern half of the licence or "Lublin Trough" contained Devonian and Carboniferous shales, while the southern half of the licence or "Radom-Krasnik High" was mapped to contain both Silurian and Devonian shales.

 Netherlands

 Cuadrilla has two subsidiaries in the Netherlands, Cuadrilla Hardenberg BV and Cuadrilla Brabant BV, for shale gas exploration: 27.
-The company has previously held two licenses.
+The company has previously held two licences.
 The one in Noordoostpolder, which covers an area of over 200,000 acres, is composed of Namurian shales.
 The North Brabant licence, which covers more than 470,000 acres, is made up of Carboniferous, Triassic and Jurassic shales which are thought to contain tight gas, shale gas and oil shale.

 In 2014, Cuadrilla requested an extension of its permits for the detection of shale gas in those areas.
 The following year, the government did not agree to an extension of the exploration licences and as a result these expired during 2015:2.